jackmaden/philosophybreak/src/pages/articles/what-is-consciousness/index.md

 <span class="big-letter">E</span>ven with a working idea of what conscious experience refers to, it remains shrouded in mystery.
 That physical matter can host or give rise to such a phenomenon is unexplained by both science and philosophy – unexplained, but not unexplored.

-The scientific doctrine of physicalism, which states that only physical things exist in the universe, implies that consciousness must be a physical entity, the physiological result of biological processes and states of the brain.
+The doctrine of physicalism, which states that only physical things exist in the universe, implies that consciousness must be a physical entity, the physiological result of biological processes and states of the brain.

 ![brain](./consciousness-brain.jpg "If we had all the physical information about a particular individual's brain, could we accurately recreate their conscious experiences?")